 You may be at an increased risk for colorectal cancer if you have disease located within the colon for 10-15 years or more.
 If this is the case for you, regular screening should begin at an earlier age and on a more vigilant schedule than that recommended for the general population.

-Blood tests are helpful in assessing the activity level of the inflammation, the potential of developing anemia from ongoing bleeding, and the nutritional state of the patient.
+Blood tests are helpful in assessing the activity level of the inflammation, the potential of developing anemia from ongoing bleeding, and the nutritional state of an individual.

 Stool sample analysis can sometimes be helpful.
 Your physician will determine which among several procedures are best to assess your intestinal symptoms, based on your medical history.

-X-rays can be helpful to observe the shape and function of the digestive tract.
-When needed for the upper GI area, the patient drinks a liquid that coats the walls of the esophagus and stomach.
+While used less often, X-rays can be helpful to observe the shape and function of the digestive tract.
+When needed for the upper GI area, you will have to drink a liquid that coats the walls of the esophagus and stomach.
 This drink contains barium, which shows up as bright white on X-rays, providing a contrasting picture of the shape and function of the upper GI tract during the X-ray.
-When requested to provide details of the lower GI tract, the patient undergoes a barium-containing enema to allow the physician to view the contours of the bowel.
+When requested to provide details of the lower GI tract, you will undergo a barium-containing enema to allow your physician to view the contours of the bowel.

-Endoscopy may help to determine the nature and extent of the disease.
+Endoscopy might help to determine the nature and extent of the disease.
 In these procedures, the physician inserts an instrument into the body via the mouth (gastroscopy) or anus (sigmoidoscopy/colonoscopy) to allow for visualization of various areas within the digestive tract.
 The scopes are made of a hollow, flexible tube with a tiny light and video camera.
-An advantage of these procedures over a barium X-ray or virtual colonoscopy (CT scan) is that a physician may biopsy suspicious looking tissue at any time during the examination for subsequent laboratory analysis.
-Depending on what part of your digestive tract is affected, MRI may be useful.
+An advantage of these procedures over a barium X-ray or virtual colonoscopy using computed tomography (CT) scan is that a physician can biopsy suspicious looking tissue at any time during the examination for subsequent laboratory analysis.
+Depending on what part of your digestive tract is affected, magnetic resonance imaging (MRI) may be useful.

-Once all of this testing is complete, and other possible conditions are ruled out, your physician may make a diagnosis of Crohn’s disease.
+Once all of this testing is complete and other possible conditions are ruled out, your physician might make a diagnosis of Crohn’s disease.